 While Chinese banks in Hong Kong typically offer lower base salaries than their Western rivals, their bonuses can actually be larger, says Maggie Li, a director at recruiters Executive Access.

-“The bonus component of total earnings at global banks has been decreasing, so experienced candidates are increasingly open to opportunities in Chinese banks and securities firms due to potentially better bonuses,” says Juliana Chung, a managing consultant at recruiters Michael Page in Hong Kong.
+“The bonus component of total earnings at global banks has been decreasing, so experienced candidates are increasingly open to opportunities in Chinese banks and securities firms due to potentially better bonuses,” adds a Hong Kong-based recruiter who asked not to be named.

-These regular payments help “incentivise employees to stay,” adds Mirjam Gustafsson, a senior consultant at recruiters Robert Walters in Hong Kong.
+These regular payments help “incentivise employees to stay,” adds Mirjam Gustafsson, says Mirjam Gustafsson, a director at Wellesley Partners in Hong Kong.
 “Chinese banks in Hong Kong mainly use this strategy for front-office positions in corporate finance and M&A.”

 Still, employees at Chinese banks are not always enamoured with their bonuses.
 “My performance last year was good and the bank did ok, but my team’s performance was bad, so I end up getting a below-expectation bonus.
 Team performance is important to the calculation,” says the first CICC banker.

 “Feedback from candidates on bonuses at Chinese firms is mixed,” says the Hong Kong-based recruiter.
 “We’ve seen cases where bonuses have been delayed or even not paid in certain years, while other employees have been pleasantly surprised with their bonus.”

 The second CICC employee we spoke with says bonuses won’t dictate his future career plans.
 Ultimately he’d like to work at a Western bank because “the working culture is better”.